wkhere/regexp_bomb/README.md

 (*n* denotes repetition, that is, *a?<sup>2</sup>a<sup>2</sup>* is *a?a?aa*.

+When looking at the timings please note that in Go's example also compilaton time is measured.
+To be fair to interpreted languaues - in their case parsing & interpretation overhead also count.
+So the important thing is to compare time complexity for a given language, not exactly the absolute values.

 The outcome is that Go's library is free from this exponential time characteristincs.